 Hartlepool is a nuclear power station on the north east coast of England.
 It is capable of supplying electricity to over 2 million UK homes.

-251TWh lifetime output - enough to power every home in the Tees Valley for more than 204 years
+Enough to power every home in the Tees Valley for 204 years

-the equivalent to 42.1m cars off the roads for a year
+Like taking 43m cars off UK roads for a year

 Hartlepool Power Station turns 40